thomashondema/composer-local-dependency-dev/README.md

 Maintain a [separate compose.json](https://stackoverflow.com/a/59757746) for development and production environments.

 Symlink the packages in the `vendor` directory to the local package directory.
 This can be automated with [a script](https://gist.github.com/thomashondema/5ae7c51945006e9c76cae55ca36fbc7c) that runs after the `composer install` command.

+Define path repositories in the [global composer config](https://prinsfrank.nl/2019/12/27/Using-composer-to-manage-local-dev-paths) and script reverting the `composer.lock` file.

 Install with [preferred-install as source](https://getcomposer.org/doc/06-config.md#preferred-install) to make sure you get a clone in your vendor directory.
 Now you can make changes and develop directly in the vendor directory.
 Composer update/install might overwrite your changes, so be careful, and push commits frequently.